 It is my conviction that in order to capture a subject as good as you can, you must love and understand that subject.
 Even if it is just for a very brief moment in time, there is this creation of a relationship based on love, understanding, and respect.
 When I am at that point, I feel a form of intimacy with the subject, regardless of what that subject might be and it is this form of intimacy that is for me more present and pronounced shooting with film than with digital.
 Don't know if it is spiritual, Zen, or what, but either way, pretty darn close to either.
 That “phenomena” is even stronger for me with pinhole photography.
 There are fewer technical things to worry about.
 Getting into that state of mind with a vintage camera is icing on the cake.

 I have been taking pictures forever, or so it seems, and ever since my parents gave me my first camera during a family vacation I have been hooked to photography.
 I was 6 or 7 years old and the camera was a little plastic Kodak Instamatic.
 I still have it.

-I grew up in a small town near Amsterdam, the Netherlands and married to a girl from Miami where I moved to in 1989.
-In the early nineties as a full time professional photographer, I did mainly products for catalogs for Deltone clock radio’s etc., Avanti small appliances and several importers of fancy perfumes and colognes.
-When Hurricane Andrew came along, it destroyed almost everything we owned and forced us to move to Palm Beach where I held several government jobs in small business assistance.
+I grew up in a small town near Amsterdam, the Netherlands and married a girl from Miami where I moved to in 1989.
+In the early nineties I worked as a full time professional photographer, I did mainly products for catalogs for Deltone clock radio’s etc., Avanti small appliances and several importers of fancy perfumes and colognes.
+When Hurricane Andrew came along, it destroyed almost everything we owned and forced us to move to Palm Beach where my business background came in handy with several government jobs in small business assistance.
 During this time, I photographed mainly landscapes, using a large adjustable wooden camera with a bellow and a dark cloth in order to view the focusing screen.